Buying real estate in Oman?

 Are there many Americans buying property and living in Oman in 2026?

-As of early 2026, the American expat community in Oman is relatively small compared to larger nationalities like Indians, Pakistanis, and Filipinos, with most estimates placing US citizens at a few thousand residents across the country.
+As of early 2026, the American expat community in Oman is real but relatively small compared to larger expat groups like Indian, Pakistani, and British nationals, with the American population in Oman estimated at a few thousand people, according to community and census-level signals.

 Do foreigners have the same buying rights as locals in Oman?